frshbeetz/sqt/README.md

   warnings

-    this software comes with no warranty or even an advisement to run it. it may burn down your house, kick your dog, or even sleep with your spouse, and i refuse to take responsibility if you execute it.
+    this software comes with no warranty or even an advisement to run it. it may burn down your home, kick your dog, or even sleep with your spouse, and i refuse to take responsibility if you execute it.

     there exists specifically one "rm -rf /tmp/output.tbl" statement,